interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 ##### Response Body

 The response body is a JSON object that includes basic account details necessary for setting up payments.
+More fields can be added but implementations MUST ignore fields they do not understand.

 | Field | Type | Description |
 |---|---|---|